openlayers/openlayers/changelog/upgrade-notes.md

 This version of OpenLayers is only compatible with `ol-mapbox-style@12.4.0` or higher.

+#### Returning false from a one-time listener added with `once`

+Returning false from the listener function will now stop propagation, when the listener is added with `once`.
+Previously this only worked with the `on` method.

 ### 10.3.0

 #### The `transform` function throws for unknown projections